CLASSY VIII: Exploring the Source of Ionization with UV ISM diagnostics in local High-$z$ Analogs: Diagnostic Models Used within this Work

-\end{longrotatetable} The emission line spectra primarily depend on the shock velocity $v_s$ and the magnetic field parameter $B_0$, which regulate the shock ionization spectrum and the effective ionization parameter.
+\end{longrotatetable} The main parameters in {F16 models} are the slope $\alpha$ of the ionizing spectrum\footnote{{The luminosity per unit frequency S$_\nu$ of the AGN accretion disc is usually approximated by a broken power law, with S$_\nu \sim \nu^{\alpha}$ at wavelengths $0.001 \leq \lambda/\mu \leq 0.25$, as shown in Eq.~5 of \citetalias{feltre16}}}, as well as the other quantities shown in detail in Tab.~\ref{tab:models}.
+Collisional excitation and photoionization from slow ($v\lesssim150$~km/s) and fast shocks ($v\sim150-1000$~km/s), respectively, can also produce a rich spectrum of UV and optical emission lines, since shocked regions have high electron temperature and ionization state \citep{dopita03}.
+Here we take into account the shock models from the 3MdBs\footnote{\url{http://3mdb.astro.unam.mx/}} database (\citealt{alarie19}; \citetalias{alarie19}).
+These model grids span a broad range of metallicity, matched with \citetalias{gutkin16} grid values (see Tab.~\ref{tab:models}), with respect to the well-known MAPPINGS models from \citet{allen08}\footnote{\citetalias{alarie19} models are made with MAPPINGS-V and agree with \citet{allen08} predictions at LMC metallicity (see \citetalias{alarie19} for more details).}, and thus are the best suited for the CLASSY sample.
+The emission line spectra primarily depend on the shock velocity $v_s$ and the magnetic field parameter $B_0$, which regulate the shock ionization spectrum and the effective ionization parameter.
 An increase in the density of the material preceding the shock ionization front (preshock density $n_H$) can play a role as well because it enforces the collisional de-excitation of forbidden lines.
 Generally, two sets of models are taken into account: shocks and shocks+precursor.
 The precursor emission becomes important at increasing velocities of the shock front ($v\gtrsim170$~km/s), where the ionization front velocity exceeds $v_s$.
 Indeed, the high velocity causes the photoionization front to detach from the shock and form a ``precursor'', which can contribute to or even dominate the shock emission.
 In general, we noticed that an increase in density from $n_H\sim1$~cm$^{-3}$ to $n_H\sim1000$~cm$^{-3}$ does not lead to dramatic changes in the optical and UV line ratios discussed in the following sections unless noted in the text.
 Hence, in this work, we show only grids with $n_H=1$~cm$^{-3}$ (consistently with shock grids usually shown in other works; e.g., \citealt{allen08}).
 Also, at sub-solar metallicities, we show the grids with (C/O)/(C/O)$_\odot = 0.26$, which are also more consistent with the properties of the CLASSY galaxies.